How should you prepare for UPSC prelims in 100 days?

-- Revise the ClearIAS Current affairs monthly Capsule available in the ClearIAS store.
+Revise the ClearIAS Current affairs monthly Capsule available in the ClearIAS store.

-- Don’t spend more than 1 hour on newspapers.
+Also, don’t spend more than 1 hour on newspapers.

 ClearIAS Action Plan for Prelims: Day 61 – Day 90

-Those who are from the non-Science background, take a look at the Science section of this book.
-It will surely help in a quick understanding of what is needed in exam perspective.
+Those who are from a non-Science background, take a look at the Science section of this book.
+It will surely help in a quick understanding of what is needed in the exam perspective.

-- Track your improvement while solving mock exams.
+Track your improvement while solving mock exams.

-- Revise our NCERT based mock exams again.
+Revise our NCERT based mock exams again.
 Whenever you need a reference, go back and read the corresponding portion of NCERT books.

-- Rather than mechanically doing mock exams, spend sufficient time to analyse the results, learning zone, and performance reports.
+Rather than mechanically doing mock exams, spend sufficient time to analyse the results, learning zone, and performance reports.

 ClearIAS Action Plan for Prelims: Day 91 – Day 100

-- Attempt and revise previous year UPSC questions.
+Attempt and revise previous year’s UPSC questions.

-- Revise the notes you already made for Prelims.
+Revise the notes you already made for Prelims.

-- Don’t go behind any new materials or mock questions, but focus only on the recommended items we discussed above.
+Don’t go behind any new materials or mock questions, but focus only on the recommended items we discussed above.